minamiozaki/distributed_transformer/README.md

 - V-Mem = Vanilla peak memory, R-Mem = Ring peak memory per GPU
 - TC% = TensorCore utilization (matmul time / total CUDA time)
 - Comm% = Communication/Compute ratio for ring attention (lower is better)
+- **Both speedup and memory consumption of Ring Attention is way worse than vanilla, this is due to vanilla forward already uses torch.nn.f.scaled_dot_product_attention() which underlying calls FlashAttention.
+So we need to make sure Ring Attention is also calling FlashAttention internal calls that returns LSE and output score for each rank, then rescale the result and LSE after each rotation.
+This way we shall see memory improvement and perf speedup.**

 ## 1/22 Performance Benchmark on 2 x H100 80GB GPU server